vlelee/javet-exchange/README.md

 ### User Interface:
 * _Visualizing, creating and adding strategies and trades_
 	* Abnob Doss
-	* Developed in HTML5 and JQuery with Mustache
+	* Developed in HTML5, Bootstrap, and JQuery with the Mustache and Charts JS libraries.

 ### Core Business Logic: